Juniper/terraform-provider-mist/docs/resources/org_nactag.md

 subcategory: "Access Assurance"
 description: |-
   This resource manages NAC Tags (Auth Policy Labels).
-  The NAC Tags can be used in the NAC Rules to define the matching criterias or the returned RADIUS Attributes
+  The NAC Tags can be used in the NAC Rules to define the matching criteria or the returned RADIUS Attributes
 ---

 # mist_org_nactag (Resource)

 This resource manages NAC Tags (Auth Policy Labels).

-The NAC Tags can be used in the NAC Rules to define the matching criterias or the returned RADIUS Attributes
+The NAC Tags can be used in the NAC Rules to define the matching criteria or the returned RADIUS Attributes

 ## Example Usage